web-deps/odom/docs/home.md

 ## Topics

-Check out the following topics for further reading.
+Refer to the following topics for further reading.

 * [Exports](exports.md)
 * [options](options.md)